 Alpine Ski and Snowboard Program

 Schedule: The average volunteer day is from 8:30 a.m. – 4:00 p.m.
 Programs operate 7 days a week.
-We have 5-week programs that begin the first weekend in January and run for 5-weeks at a time throughout the winter season.
+We have programs that begin the first weekend in January and run for 5 weeks at a time throughout the winter season.
 In addition, we have custom groups that are scheduled on varying dates and durations.
-Typically a volunteer picks the same day each week to volunteer throughout season or can volunteer on flexible days with Custom Groups.
+Typically a volunteer picks the same day each week to volunteer throughout the season, or can volunteer on flexible days with Custom Groups.
 Lunch is usually spent with the student and/or group.

-- Bronze Volunteers **CLOSED until October 2019** Please note, we are not recruiting new Bronze volunteers for the remainder of the season.
-Please check back with us next season if you are interested in volunteering at this level.
-Bronze volunteers are also known as Assistants to the Instructors, as their primary purpose is to ASSIST other Staff and Volunteer Instructors with lessons.
-Bronze Volunteers commit to a ½ day of training and 2 full days of volunteering (lift pass provided).
+- Bronze Volunteers are also known as Assistants to the Instructors, as their primary purpose is to ASSIST other Staff and Volunteer Instructors with lessons.
+Bronze Volunteers commit to 1 full day of training and 2 full days of volunteering (lift pass provided).
 For every 2 full days of volunteering, a Bronze Volunteer will receive 1 day of free skiing at Winter Park Resort.
 Assistant to the Instructors will progress towards becoming a fully trained NSCD volunteer instructor over the course of 2-3 years.

 - Silver Volunteers are fully trained NSCD volunteer instructors that commit to 5+ instructing days per season.
 New volunteers to the winter program are required to complete 4 on-mountain training sessions their first season and a total of 5-6 within a calendar year.
 Returning volunteers are only required to complete 1 refresher training.
 Silver Volunteers will receive a limited lift pass to Winter Park Resort, which will cover all training and teaching days, plus 5 free days.

-- Gold Volunteers are also trained NSCD Instructors, though they commit to 10+ instructing days per season.
-Gold level volunteers will receive an unlimited Winter Park Resort Season Pass.* Training for volunteers is the same as a Silver Volunteer.
+- Gold Volunteers are also trained NSCD Instructors, although they commit to 10+ instructing days per season.
+Gold level volunteers will receive an unlimited Winter Park Resort Season Pass.
+Training for Gold level volunteers is the same as a Silver Volunteer.

-- Platinum Volunteers have already volunteered with the NSCD at the gold level for 15+ consecutive years, and have earned a lifetime pass to Winter Park Resort.
+- Platinum Volunteers have already volunteered with the NSCD at the gold level for 15+ consecutive years, and earn a lifetime pass to Winter Park Resort.
 These instructors commit to 1 day of training and a pre-determined number of volunteer days.

 Volunteers may sign up for more days than their commitment level requires.